Yermo/nativescript-mapbox/README.md

 |`mapReady`|-|The name of a callback function you can declare to interact with the map after it has been drawn

 ### Want to add markers?
-This where that last option in the table above comes in - `mapReady`.
+This is where that last option in the table above comes in - `mapReady`.
 It allows you to interact with the map after it has been drawn to the page.

 Open `main-page.[js|ts]` and add this (see [`addMarkers`](#addmarkers) further below for the full marker API):